harishsg993010/DamnVulnerableLLMProject/README.md

 2. Sensitive Data Disclosure on LLM
 3. Unauthorised code injection on LLM
 4. improper access control on LLM APIs
-5. LLM Model poisoning (Undocumented in the writeup for some reason so find it on your own)
+5. LLM Model poisoning (Undocumented in the writeup for a reason so find it on your own)

 # Writeup for Reference